bartvandebiezen/css-conventions/css-conventions.md

 7. Visual properties
 8. Print

-Tools like [CSScomb](http://csscomb.com) can be used to automate ordering.
-For these conventions a [CSScomb config file is available](.csscomb.json).
+Tools like [CSScomb](http://csscomb.com), in combination with [a CSScomb config file](.csscomb.json) based on these conventions, can be used to automate ordering.

 ## Spacing